Media reports on number of vaccine doses administered in May factually incorrect: Govt | Health

 - India

-The Union health ministry on Wednesday termed as ''factually incorrect and without any basis'' media reports alleging that while the Centre has promised 120 million doses of anti-Covid vaccines in June, only around 58 million doses were administered of the 79 million doses available in May.
+The Union health ministry on Wednesday termed as ''factually incorrect and without any basis'' media reports alleging that while the Centre has promised 12 crore doses of anti-Covid vaccines in June, only around 5.8 crore doses were administered of the 7.9 crore doses available in May.

 According to the ministry's data at 7 am on June 1, between May 1-31, a total of 61.06 million vaccine doses were administered by the states and Union territories.